WProbot/task-runner/README.txt

 * Save, export, import, create and delete your scripts.
 * Task builder for easy inserting of new commands.
 * Syntax Highlighting so you know your commands are right.
-* Web Disrupt core installation provided as a script, more to come.
+* Web Disrupt core installation provided as a script, more to come...

 = What Commands are available =
 * Install, activate, and delete a local or remote WordPress theme.
 * Install, activate, delete, and deactivate WordPress plugins.
 * Add or update global options in Wordpress settings.
+* If, and, or, else, and elseif have been added for the formation of conditionals
+* isSSL which checks if the current url is https or http

 = In the works =
 * Upgrading WordPress, its themes, and plugins